transreductionist/mjwise-rkr-gst/README.md

 The minimal search length, as well as the maximum search length can be viewed as hyperparameters, "high-level" properties of the algorithm, fixed before the evaluation progress is begun.
-Determining these parameters requires setting different values for them, comparing a corpus of texts, comparing results, and coming to an understanding as to what are the "best" values.
-The default values seem to be common chosen values, but have not been validated in this context.
+Determining these parameters requires setting different values for them, comparing a corpus of texts, obtaining similarity results, and coming to an understanding as to what are the "best" values.
+The defaults given above seem to be common chosen values, but have not been validated in this context.

-The module creates instances of ManageTokens() to manage the token lists throughout the process: mantok_t and mantok_p.
+The module creates instances of ManageTokens( ) to manage the token lists throughout the process: mantok_t and mantok_p.
-From factory() the function rkr_gst() is called, which is the top level function for the RKR-GST algorithm.
-It makes use of scanpattern() that does the matching of tiles.
-When rkr_gst() returns, mantok_t and mantok_p contain the matched, i.e. marked tiles, and allow the computation of the similarity metric for characterizing the overlap of n-grams.
+From factory( ) the function rkr_gst( ) is called, which is the top level function for the RKR-GST algorithm.
+It makes use of scanpattern( ) that does the matching of tiles.
+When rkr_gst( ) returns, mantok_t and mantok_p contain the matched, i.e. marked tiles, and allow the computation of the similarity metric for characterizing the overlap of n-grams.

 As mentioned there are several helper functions and classes.
 Briefly,
-- Class LinkedList(): Efficient data structure for maintaining the maximal matches.
+- Class LinkedList( ): Efficient data structure for maintaining the maximal matches.
-- Class ManageTokens(): Manages the list of tokens, specifically the marked, or matched tiles.
+- Class ManageTokens( ): Manages the list of tokens, specifically the marked, or matched tiles.
-- mark_strings(): A function that takes the linked list and marks the matched tokens, while handling occluded tiles.
+- mark_strings( ): A function that takes the linked list and marks the matched tokens, while handling occluded tiles.
 - Class RKRHashtable: A running hash table using XOR-shift to generate the hashes.

 ## Class ManageTokens(tokens)